 Some experimental therapies are investigating ways to improve blood flow and reduce the number of red blood cells that get trapped inside blood vessels.
 These include Riociguat, Ticagrelor, Memantine, and Rivipansel.

 Others are anti-inflammatories that aim to reduce pain in patients by reducing the immune response.
 Experimental anti-inflammatories being investigated for sickle cell disease include ACZ885 and NKTT120.

-Sickle Cell Anemia News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+Sickle Cell Disease News is strictly a news and information website about the disease.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.